 Each time a court takes a liberal viewpoint and frees or gives a light sentence to a criminal with any drug involvement, that judge is putting you and the rest of society at risk.
 This is why Surrey Realtor Colin Hill and many others have died.

-The crown needs to be persuasive, but the judges needs to have perspective and understand that the case before them is not about a single individual who committed a string of crimes, but also about a message that needs to be sent to the perpetrator and to his ilk.
+The crown needs to be persuasive.
+However the problem is not just the crown.
+The judges are also failures.
+Judges need to have perspective and understand that the case before them is not about a single individual who committed a string of crimes.
+It is also about a message that needs to be sent to the perpetrator and to his ilk.
 It is irresponsible bail decisions and other lenient actions by our judges that makes me oppose the move by the BC Courts to pull down the online searches of criminal records so they can avoid any scrutiny by the public, and in essence, conduct their hearings in relative secrecy.

 Sentencing is supposed to provide a deterrent